ultravioletrs/cocos/cli/README.md

 # Agent CLI

 This repository contains the command-line interface (CLI) tool for interacting with the Agent and manager service.
-The CLI allows you to perform various tasks such as running computations, uploading algorithms and datasets, and retrieving results.
+The CLI allows you to perform various tasks such as running computations, uploading algorithm and datasets, and retrieving results.

 ## Build